AdobeDocs/commerce-cloud-service.en/help/paas/security/account-security.md

 ---
 title: Account security
-description:
+seo-title: Account security for Magento on Cloud Manager
+description: Describes the various layers of security and the requirements for interacting with the Magento PaaS.
 keywords: security;account;key
+solution: Magento PaaS
 ---

 # Account security

-Magento Commerce Cloud environments are Read Only; therefore, you must develop in a local workspace using a cloned environment and push changes to the remote, read-only Magento Commerce Cloud Git repository.
+Magento Commerce environments are Read Only; therefore, you must develop in a local workspace using a cloned environment and push changes to the remote, read-only Magento Commerce Git repository.
 This requires that you have the following keys:

 - Magento authentication keys (Composer keys)
 - Magento Encryption Key